lingpy/lingrex/README.md

 Methods for the trimming of phonetic alignments were introduced in a study by Blum and List (2023):

 > Blum, F. and J.-M. List (2023): Trimming phonetic alignments improves the inference of sound correspondence patterns from multilingual wordlists.
 In: Proceedings of the 5th Workshop on Computational Typology and Multilingual NLP.
-Association for Computational Linguistics 52-64. https://aclanthology.org/2023.sigtyp-1.6.pdf
+Association for Computational Linguistics.
+52-64. https://aclanthology.org/2023.sigtyp-1.6.pdf

-Methods for the handling and creation of fuzzy / uncertain phonological reconstructions were introduced in a study by List et al. (forthcoming):
+Methods for the handling and creation of fuzzy / uncertain phonological reconstructions were introduced in a study by List et al. (2023):

-> List, J.-M.; Hill, N. W.; Blum, F.; and Forkel, R. (forthcoming): A New Framework for the Representation and Computation of Uncertainty in Phonological Reconstruction.
-To appear in:  Proceedings of the 4th Workshop on Computational Approaches to Historical Language Change.
+> List, J.-M.; Hill, N. W.; Blum, F.; and Forkel, R. (2023): A New Framework for the Representation and Computation of Uncertainty in Phonological Reconstruction.
+Proceedings of the 4th Workshop on Computational Approaches to Historical Language Change.
+22-32. https://aclanthology.org/2023.lchange-1.3

 When using this package in your research, please make sure to quote the respective papers, depending on the algorithms you use, and quote the software package as follows: